Academic Policies and Procedures > Dropping, Adding, or Withdrawing from Courses

 Prior to withdrawing from a course, students should consult Student Accounts regarding tuition liability and financial aid considerations.
 Course withdrawal requests must be initiated on or before the date designated in the Academic Calendar.
 Requests are processed online as follows:

-- After a course withdrawal request has been submitted, the instructor receives an email directing him/her to the course withdrawal link.
-The instructor reviews the request, provides the student's last date of attendance, and forwards the request to the student's advisor(s).
+- After a course withdrawal request has been submitted, the instructor receives an email directing him/her to the link to the course withdrawal workflow.
+The instructor reviews the request and provides the student's last date of participation.

-- Advisor(s) review the course withdrawal request and then forward it to Records & Registration.
+- Advisor(s) review the course withdrawal request.
 (For Composition, EOP and SMP courses, an early review is incorporated into this process, consistent with College policy.)

 - The course withdrawal process is completed in Records & Registration.
 Students receive an email confirming their withdrawal from the course, and the $20 withdrawal fee is attached to the student's account.

 No record of course enrollment will appear on the transcript if a course is dropped during the official course change period.
 After that, a grade of W will be recorded for approved withdrawals from courses.
 A student who never attends a course by the enrollment census deadline will be withdrawn following the enrollment census reporting date.

 Requests for retroactive withdrawals from all courses in a semester or term must be filed no later than one calendar year after the end of the semester or summer/winter session in which the courses were taken.
 This process starts when the student submits a retroactive withdrawal request to the Office of Records & Registration.